Professional Certification (Advanced Preparation) in Early Childhood Special Education for NYS Certified Teachers

 Courses are offered in the afternoon and evening.
 Select courses have required fieldwork hours in classrooms, homes, or community settings.
 Students also participate in supervised teaching (student teaching and/or practicum) as the culmination of their course of study.

-Certification: Professional Certification in Students with Disabilities Birth – Grade 2
+Professional Certification in Students with Disabilities Birth to Grade 2

 Eligibility and Admission Requirements

-- NYS initial or professional certification in students with disabilities grades 1-6 or birth to grade 2 or NYS permanent certification in special education, K-12
+- New York State (NYS) initial or professional certification in students with disabilities grades 1 to 6 or birth to grade 2 or New York State (NYS) permanent certification in special education, K to 12

-- A bachelor’s degree from an accredited institution with a GPA of at least 3.0 or a master’s degree in special education (any age level) with a GPA of at least 3.5
+- A bachelor’s degree from an accredited institution with a Grade Point Average (GPA) of at least 3.0 or a master’s degree in special education (any age level) with a Grade Point Average (GPA) of at least 3.5

 - Two letters of recommendation

 - A statement of purpose that references your interest in Early Childhood Special Education

-- An official Graduate Record Examination (GRE) score report (Optional for Fall 2022 applicants).
+- An official Graduate Record Examination (GRE) score report (Waived for Spring 2023 and Fall 2023 applicants).
 Certified teachers who hold a graduate degree are exempt from this requirement.

 To start your application, visit the Hunter College Online Application.